socratools/socranop/HACKING.md

   Our pre-commit hooks will do this for you automatically.

+- If you have been git rebasing and had to fix a lot of conflicts, it is possible that a source tree which does not pass the pre-commit checks is committed anyway.

+  You can make sure that all the commits in your `my-local-branch` branch after `release` pass the pre-commit checks by running

+      $ git rebase --exec 'pre-commit run -a' -i release my-local-branch

+  which will then stop at whatever commit that failed the pre-commit run.
+Then you can fix it until `pre-commit run -a` succeeds, amend the commit and `git rebase --continue`.
+Repeat fixing, amending, and continuing until the interactive rebase has completed successfully.

 - Open pull requests to the default branch, currently named `release`.

 - Version numbers are semver-like, and reflect more about the D-Bus protocol